sertit/eoreader/docs/main_features.md

 # False by default to speed up the computation if you want to use the same product in several part of your code

 # NOTE: you can set the output directory after the creation, that allows you to use the product condensed name
-prod.output = os.path.join(output, prod.condensed_name)  # It will automatically create it if needed
+# It will automatically create the output directory if needed
+prod.output = os.path.join(output, prod.condensed_name)
 ```

 ### Recognized paths